Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-The {\em K\"ahler} condition is the special case where both terms are identically zero and is preserved by the flow.
-In the K\"ahler case the equations can actually be integrated explicitly.
-In order to investigate {\em non-K\"ahler} trajectories, the Ricci soliton ODE will be studied qualitatively as before.
-However, the condition $d_1=1$ requires a modification of proposition \ref{X2VariablePositive}.
+and it is preserved by the flow.
+In both cases, the equations can actually be integrated {\em explicitly.} In order to investigate {\em non-K\"ahler} trajectories, the Ricci soliton ODE will be studied qualitatively as before.
+To adjust the argument in proposition \ref{X2VariablePositive} to the conditions $d_1=1$ and $A_1=0,$ adopt the convention $\frac{A_1}{d_1(d_1-1)} = 1.$ That is, consider